guardian/riff-raff/magenta-lib/docs/magenta-lib/howto/cloud-deployable.md

 How to deploy to the cloud
 --------------------------

-To deploy to the cloud, follow the above steps, but declare your package type as autoscaling.
+To deploy to the cloud, follow the above steps, but declare your deployment type as autoscaling.
 You'll need to provide a `bucket` data to say where to put the artifact in S3.

 The deploy will then do the following: